warrensbox/covid-vaccine-tracker/README.md

-### Step by step instruction to install notifier on your AWS account
+### Follow step-by-step instructions to install notifier on your AWS account
 #### 1. Create IAM Policy
 - Navigate to the IAM Page on AWS console
 - Create new policy `covid-vaccine-all-lambda`